 (*If you have any tips on how to keep squirrels from eating your fruit, please let me know!!)

-Sadly, one lonely fig isn’t enough for this recipe so I had to buy a basket of fresh ripe figs in order to make these tarts.
+Sadly, one lonely fig wasn't enough for this recipe, so I had to buy a basket of fresh ripe figs to make these tarts.
 At least there are figs in our farmer's market!
 We are so lucky to have such a great variety.
-You can find brown, green, and candy stripe figs. Check out how easy baking with figs can be with this easy gluten-free Turkish Yogurt Fig Cake!
+You can find brown, green, and candy stripe figs. Check out how easy baking with figs can be with this easy gluten free Turkish Yogurt Fig Cake!